 Saving for education

 Are you planning to help your children, grandchildren or another child close to you with their education expenses?
 Or thinking of taking classes yourself?
-Only two in five families have a plan for how to afford all two or four years of college, according to a new Sallie Mae report, “How America Pays for College 2016”.
-The tips outlined below may help you better plan to achieve this goal.
+Two thirds of families say borrowing for college was always part of the paying-for-college plan.1 The tips outlined below may help you better plan to achieve this goal.

 Determine your educational needs

 Creating a college savings plan begins by defining your educational needs and preferences.
 Answering these questions can help you get started:

 - Would you prefer a private or a public school?

 - What will it cost?
 How much is too much?
 Make sure you take college inflation rates into account.